 The Netherlands can learn from how France and England are now doing prevention and education.
 The more society understands how psychological violence works, the sooner we can identify such abuses together.
 And the more people we can protect against the destructive and degrading – sometimes even fatal – consequences.

-Meanwhile, Dutch politicians seem to be sleeping and not just in July and August… The decision-makers are incredibly naive, possibly even laconic, with regard to the extent to which individual suffering – including a lack of self-determination – occurs in the Netherlands.
+Meanwhile, Dutch politicians seem to be sleeping and not just in July and August… The decision-makers are incredibly naive, possibly even laconic, regarding the extent to which individual suffering – including a lack of self-determination – occurs in the Netherlands.
 Individual suffering in the short and long term in a lifetime.
 Especially within closed-up systems, including the various religious communities.
-And with regards to the impact of the abuses and that suffering on the collective.
+And regarding the impact of the abuses and that suffering on the collective.

 Just a report without concrete consequences

 Well yeah.
 The political decision-makers do have scientific research carried out into the advantages and disadvantages of a separate criminalization of psychological violence, but without going any further.
 A report on the possibilities offered by our existing legislation to prosecute psychological violence.
 Possibilities that are extremely limited, if only because filing a police report due to mental forms of coercion is a bottleneck.
 So, it remains to be seen where this report will lead in concrete terms.

 After the summer recess, it is therefore about time to increase the pressure and once again, to ask Dutch politicians ‘urgently but kindly’ to criminalize mental forms of coercion, or psychological violence, as soon as possible.
 I would like to invite our political decision-makers to prioritize this item and let us know what to expect.

 Let me also become personal because in the personal there is inexhaustible power and clarity.
 I have built a life of radical transparency and narration and I use pieces of my life for change.